bio-ontology-research-group/PU-GO/README.md

-# PU-GO: Predicting Functions with Positive-Unlabeled Learning
+# Predicting protein functions using positive-unlabeled ranking with ontology-based priors

 ## Abstract